webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Exporting Files

-While crawling, Browsertrix will output one or more WACZ files — the crawler aims to output files in consistently sized chunks, and each [crawler instance](workflow-setup.md#browser-windows) will output separate WACZ files.
+While crawling, Browsertrix will output one or more WACZ files — the crawler aims to output files in consistently sized chunks, and each crawler will output separate WACZ files.

 The **WACZ Files** tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes and backup status.